radum/performance-testing-framework/docs/perf-tools.md

 ## Needs sorting

+- https://github.com/nucliweb/webperf-snippets - A curated list of snippets to get Web Performance metrics to use in the browser console
 - https://webperf.tools/
 - https://requestmap.pages.dev/
 - https://requestmap.webperf.tools/ - Request map generator, compiles a chart of all requests and their dependencies.